imrans56/imrans56/README.md

 <br />

 <!--Start Intro-->
-<p align="left">Proficient in AWS Services, Docker, Kubernetes, Terraform, Ansible, and diverse CI/CD tools to deliver seamless, automated workflows.
+<p align="left">Proficient in Azure, AWS Services, Docker, Kubernetes, Terraform, Ansible, and diverse CI/CD tools to deliver seamless, automated workflows.
 Extensive experience across Azure and AWS continuously exploring and pioneering solutions in the dynamic cloud ecosystem.
 Driven by a passion for collaboration and innovation, I seek to unlock the boundless potential of cloud technologies for your success. </p>

 - ✨ DevOps Ninja: Master of automation with Docker, Kubernetes, Terraform, Ansible, and CI/CD tools (Azure Pipelines, AWS CodePipeline, GitHub Actions). :)
 - 🌱 Cloud Connoisseur: Fluent in Azure, AWS, and GCP, always pushing boundaries in the ever-evolving cloud landscape.